 Expat Wages in Saudi Arabia

-You can be sure that if you are coming from the West and taking a management or senior engineering position that your wages will be higher than you would be able to find back home.
-While the "mega" wages that many boasted about 20 or 30 years ago may not be as available you will still find a very good wage; in my last position I was getting around $11,000 every month tax free!
+If you are coming from the West and taking a management or senior engineering position, you can be sure that your wages will be higher than you would be able to find back home.
+While the "mega" wages that many boasted about 20 or 30 years ago may not be as available, you will still find a very good wage; in my last position, I was getting around $11,000 every month tax-free!
 The lack of local tax is a big advantage, but be careful about your home country's tax rules, as you may still be liable for some taxes back home!)

 Educated individuals from places such as Pakistan can find work at Western rates in some companies; however, they are more likely to find themselves being offered much lower wages than Westerners or even other Arabs for the same position.